swiftlang/swift/README.md

 To build for macOS, you need [Xcode 12 beta 3](https://developer.apple.com/xcode/resources/).
 The required version of Xcode changes frequently, and is often a beta release.
 Check this document or the host information on <https://ci.swift.org> for the current required version.
-The path name for the Xcode app must not include any spaces.
+Recently (as of 8-22-20), we have seen a bug that causes the build to fail if the Xcode app path includes any spaces.

 You will also need [CMake](https://cmake.org) and [Ninja](https://ninja-build.org), which can be installed via a package manager: